thoughtram/blog/_posts/2016-06-14-routing-in-angular-2-revisited.md

 {% endraw %}
 {% endhighlight %}

 Nothing special going on there.
 However, we need to change that.
 In order to tell Angular where to load the component we route to, we need to use a directive called `RouterOutlet`.
-There are different ways to get hold of it, but the easiest is probably to import the `ROUTER_DIRECTIVES`, which is simply a predefined list of directives we can add to a component's template like this:

-{% highlight js %}
-{% raw %}
-import { ROUTER_DIRECTIVES } from '@angular/router';

-@Component({
-  ...
-  directives: [ROUTER_DIRECTIVES]
-})
-export class ContactsAppComponent {
-  ...
-}
-{% endraw %}
-{% endhighlight %}

-We can now use all the directives that are exposed in that collection.
-That includes the `RouterOutlet` directive.
+Since we've imported `RouterModule` into our application module, this directive is automatically available to us.
 Let's add a `<router-outlet>` tag to our component's template so that loaded components are displayed accordingly.

 {% highlight js %}
 {% raw %}